-Don’t necessarily look at the current month as not all expenses may be in, look back at earlier months and get a feel for the pattern of your income and expenses.
+Don’t necessarily look at the current month as not all expenses may be recorded.
+Instead, look back at earlier months and get a feel for the pattern of your income and expenses.
 Are there any expense accounts that look unusual?

 Click on them.
 This will take you through to the detailed information and you can see what is in that account.